 It’s very simple to use though and would be great if you want to make something like a simple family journal blog, as it’s a nice choice for hobby bloggers who don’t want to invest money.
 It’s also a good option for people who plan to upgrade to a self-hosted WordPress blog in the future.

-At the Farmish Collective, we use WordPress.org.
-If you choose this option, you need to arrange hosting for your blog (i.e., pay a hosting company for storing the information.)
+Alternatively, you can go with WordPress.org.
+If you choose this option, you will need to arrange hosting for your blog (i.e., pay a hosting company for storing the information.)
 BUT doing that means there are very few limitations on what you can do, and it is still very easy to use.

 You can install plugins (mini-programs that make WordPress do amazing things) as well as edit your HTML/CSS code, giving you full control over your website and making it look more professional.